liferay/lexicon-site/src/pages/docs/patterns/cards.md

 {$page.description}

 ### Usage
-Cards is a pattern that is heavy on image usage, therefore we recommend to use it only if you have images asociated to your content.
+Cards is a pattern that is heavy on image usage, therefore we recommend to use it only if you have images associated to your content.
 A good example of this could be your users database or an image library.

-Cards are not meant to compare information in an exhautive way but a light way.
+Cards are not meant to compare information in an exhaustive way but a light way.
 In case you need exhaustive comparison and not based on image comparison, you must use a table.

 Cards in Lexicon are open to many configurations.
 We provide a flexible card layout for you to configure it as you want.
 Later on this page we provide a series of examples we use in our systems for you to get inspired.